 Religious Buildings from Pre-Romanesque Period

 After all the Frankish tribes were unified under the reign of a single ruler, Clovis I in the 5th century, a greater emphasis was placed on the building of churches and monasteries.
 Naturally, architecture responded to these needs and served the purpose of the mediator and translator between the secular and the sacred, by the principles of the Merovingian church.
 In this period, the church building plans were extending upon the Roman basilica tradition, but they were also influenced by other types of architectural innovations, some of them originating in the East (Syria and Armenia).
-Beside the apparent cultural legacy of the Romans and other sources of impact, it is believed that the French had a few seminal inventions in this pre-Romanesque period that were not seen before.
+Besides the apparent cultural legacy of the Romans and other sources of impact, it is believed that the French had a few seminal inventions in this pre-Romanesque period that were not seen before.
 Such is the altered position of the sarcophagus, raised to be visible.
-Unfortunately, since most of their major churches were re-built once they became stylistically outdated, we are only able to learn about them from archaeological reconstructions and writings.
+Unfortunately, since most of the major churches were re-built once they became stylistically outdated, we are only able to learn about the French architecture of this period from archaeological reconstructions and writings.
 A rare surviving church from this era is Saint Peter’s church (Saint-Pierre-le-Bas) in Vienne, Lyon.